signaldatascience/R-curriculum/src/week3/day2/factanal.md

 Part 1: PCA
 -----------

-* Make a `factors` data frame with 100 observations of 3 normally distributed variables `X`, `Y`, and `X`.
+* Make a `factors` data frame with 100 observations of 3 normally distributed variables `X`, `Y`, and `Z`.
 Each variable should be drawn from the standard normal distribution.
 The "factors" here have nothing to do with factors in R, instead representing latent variables.

 * Write a function `noisyIndicators(feature, k, correlation)` that takes a vector `feature` and returns a data frame with `k` noisy proxies to the feature which are (1) correlated with the feature at the level of `correlation` and (2) differ from the feature by an error term drawn from the standard normal distribution.

-* Make a dataframe `noisies` with 4 noisy proxies to `X` and 3 noisy proxies to `Y`.
+* Make a dataframe `noisies` with 4 noisy proxies to `X` and 3 noisy proxies to `Y` with `correlation = 0.9`.

 * Plot the correlation matrix.